denyncrawford/dropper/README.md

       });

+- **Channels**:

-- **Channels**, are dedicated spaces to **listen and send data to specific users** who are subscribed to them, the channels are designed to **communicate more easily between peers** in **a personalized space** with the same WebSocket techonology, in this way you can send data in real-time just to listeners who need it.
+  Dropper Channels are dedicated spaces to **listen and send data to specific users** who are subscribed to them, the channels are designed to **communicate more easily between peers** in **a personalized space** with the same WebSocket techonology, in this way you can push real-time messaging just to listeners who need it.

     **client.js**

-        var channel = dropper.subscribe('my-channel');
+        var channel = dropper.subscribe('pizza-store-channel');
-        channel.bind('my-event', function(data) {
+        channel.bind('pizza', function(myOrder) {
-          console.log(data.message) /* => Message sent from my-channel
-          and triggered by the my-event event*/
+          console.log(myOrder.state) // => Hello customer, your pizza is ready!
         });

     **server.js**

-        pusher.trigger('my-channel', 'my-event', {
+        dropper.trigger('pizza-store-channel', 'pizza', {
-          "message": "Message sent from my-channel and triggered by the my-event event" });
+          "state": "Hello customer, your pizza is ready!"
+        });

 ---